Bonjour et bienvenue au forum Lawless French !

 To start a new discussion, please choose a folder and then click the blue "Add topic" button.

-Question regarding verb agreement with past participles, v.2
+Verb agreement with past participles, v.2

 So, here is another question regarding verb agreement with past participles.
 The exercise I completed had this as the correct answer: